At a glance

 Assessing the development

-The indicator shows a positive development: In 2020, 19 % of the representative sample said they were actively involved in environmental protection and nature conservation.
-In 2018, the figure was 12 % and in 2016 6 %.
+The indicator shows that the positive trend of previous years has not continued: In 2020, 17 % of the representative sample said they were actively involved in environmental protection and nature conservation.
+In 2020, the figure was 19 %.

 Prior to 2018, the trend was mixed.
 Between 2006 and 2016, the share of people reporting active engagement in environmental protection and conservation varied between 6 % and 9 %.
 The share of people who reported being involved ranged from 35 % to 48 %.
 This figure rose to 51 % in 2018; this fraction was not recorded in 2020.